bjoydeep/acm/Explore.md

 # Explore using ACM Observability

 Using Grafana Explorer with PromQL, Search UI and KUI, ACM allows us to explore and interrogate the data collected from across the fleet of managed clusters.
+This allows you to inspect the state of he fleet, test your hypothesis as well as problem diagnosis.
 Follow this document to do a dip your feet into this fascinating and empowering world.

 ## Using Search
 Hit the `search icon` on the top right hand corner in ACM UI